paulmakepeace/descrypi/README.md

 bin/descrypi passwd
 ```

-You can simply hit Return when prompted for the current password if it's still the default `raspberry`.
+As for `ssh-copy-id`, you can hit Return to accept the default `raspberry` password.

 ### Networks